Electrical Distribution Utility and Natural Gas Supplier Allowance Allocation

 A generator or Federal Power Marketing Administration that plans to receive allocated allowances from a POU or COOP may submit a completed Recipient Confirmation Form to CARB to confirm the amount of allocated allowances they expect to receive.

-For EDU allocation questions or comments, please contact EDU team lead Rachel Gold at email@example.com or (916) 327-1517.
+For EDU allocation questions or comments, please contact EDU team lead Paulina Kolic at firstname.lastname@example.org or (279) 208-7914.